A little preparation goes a long way to hair free.

 When I see women who have been regularly having their legs waxed for years their hair is really fine and sparse, like there is hardly any of it.
 This is because the hairs and their roots have been removed so many times previously they have started giving up and not growing back.

-Sometimes, I speak to guys who regularly shave and they simply don’t want five weeks of hair growth before waxing.
+Sometimes, I speak to guys who regularly shave and they simply don’t want four weeks of hair growth before waxing.

 I totally get this, especially if you're used to a beautifully smooth look.
 It's fine to wax the hairs after a shorter time, but please be aware we won’t be removing them all.